plystra/plystra-docs/src/content/docs/reference/configuration.md

 Do not use the placeholder values from `.env.example` in production.

 Native auth stores new passwords with Argon2id.
 Legacy PBKDF2 hashes remain readable and are upgraded after a successful login.
 Refresh calls rotate both the access token and refresh token.
 Password changes revoke existing sessions for that User.
+API keys are stored as HMAC hashes, are shown only once at creation, and should be kept in a secret manager.

 ## CORS and Request Metadata